Peer-reviewed research on Managing for adaptive capacity in climate-ready fisheries

-A Need for a Proactive Fisheries Management Tool
+A Need for Climate-Adaptive Fisheries Management

 Recent extreme events caused by a confluence of multiple stressors, including climate-driven ocean changes, are revealing vulnerabilities in marine ecosystems and fishing communities on the West Coast.
 Traditional mechanisms for managers to respond to these devastating events are often reactive and delayed.
 Therefore, as these extreme events become more frequent or severe, there is growing interest in developing new proactive ways for fisheries and reliant communities to deal with the unpredictable impacts of climate change.

-A Scientific Approach to Management Design Options
+A Scientific Approach to Considering Adaptive Capacity

 Team Members